KPI Example

 For this reason, a good OCF will inspire confidence in lenders and investors alike.
 For large companies, a good OCF will also attract the attention of financial analysts.

-How to calculate Operating Cash Flow
+How to calculate your OCF

 To calculate OCF, add your net income and non-cash expenses for the relevant period.
 Subtract the increase in working capital from this result to obtain your OCF.
 Be sure to adjust for depreciation, cash and non-cash expenses, and increase in accounts receivable in your net income.

-How to increase Operating Cash Flow
+How to increase your OCF

 There are several strategies to increase your OCF.
 Most of these involve restructuring your debt, and optimizing your accounts receivable and payable.